zio/zio-http/docs/concepts/middleware.md

 Before introducing middleware, let's understand the challenges that arise when dealing with cross-cutting concerns in our application.
 Consider the following example, where we have two endpoints within an `HttpApp`:

-1. GET a single user by id
+1. `GET /users/<user_id>` - Retrieve a single user based on their ID.
-2. GET all users
+2. `GET /users` - Retrieve a list of all users.

 ```scala mdoc:invisible
 import zio._